-Dirty blinds, a falling hem on a curtain, or marked skirting boards – April is the month to visit neglected areas that you might forget about through the year.
+Dirty blinds, a falling hem on a curtain, or marked skirting boards – April is the month to visit neglected areas that you might forget about throughout the year.
 Give bannisters, cupboards, frames, shelves and lampshades a good clean in April to rid them of dust and bacteria.

 As we get ready for winter to approach, use the extra daylight hours to give windows a good clean in May.
 Be sure to cleaning wipe down and dry off the glass as soon as you clean it to avoid build-up.

 Mid-year is the best time to target ‘invisible areas’ such as under beds, sofas and cabinets.
 Rearrange furniture and you’ll be surprised at the amount of dirt and dust (and random household items) that have been hiding underneath.

 Now that the long, hot days of summer are behind us, it’s a good time to show your gardens a little TLC.
 Outdoor paving is easy to neglect, but giving everything a good gurney will lift any mould and set you up for a summer of entertaining outdoors.